ildarkamaev/Day-night-mode/README.md

 ## WTF is this?

-Based on Gary Simons video [SMOOTH SCROLLING with Jump.js](https://www.youtube.com/watch?v=bwNGfJu-T2k&t=487s) I built a webpage with smooth scrolling using Jump.js
+Based on Gary Simons video [Creating a Dark & Light Toggle Mode on your UI Designs](https://www.youtube.com/watch?v=ZKXv_ZHQ654)
+I built a webpage with switchable day and night modes using HTML, CSS and bit of JS.

 ## What was used
 * HTML5 & CSS3